The Best Way to Migrate a WordPress Website

 This will download a copy of your site’s database in .sql format.

 Step 5: Create a New SQL Database and Import the Contents of Your Old One

 Next, you have to create a new database on the web host you’re moving to.
-Then you’ll import the file from your old database, which will override the new one’s contents.
+Then you’ll import the file from your old database, which will override the contents of the new one.

-Assuming that your new web host also uses cPanel, here’s what you’ll need to do:
+If your new WordPress host also uses cPanel, here’s what you’ll need to do:

 - Go to the Databases section in cPanel, and choose the MySQL Databases option.